TAOGenna/taogenna/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
-I'm a undergrad student interested in particle phenomenology, theoretical physics and competitive programming.
-Currently, I'm a year away from finishing the universoty at PUCP.
+I'm a undergraduate student interested in information theory,entanglement entropy, holography and competitive programming.
+Currently, I'm a year away from finishing my undergrad studies at PUCP.

-I get started in Physics watching the famous Cosmos series conducted by Neil deGrasse Tyson while I was stil in highschool.
-After two years studying electronic engineering I switched into Physics to pursue that kid's goal to be a scientist and push the frontiers of knowledge, and I hope to be part of that collective effort and also contributing to the ICPC/IOI comunnity in Perú.
+I get started in Physics watching the famous Cosmos series conducted by Neil deGrasse Tyson while I was still in highschool.
+After two years studying electronic engineering I switched into Physics to pursue that kid's goal to be a scientist and push the frontiers of knowledge, and also I hope to be part of that collective effort and also contributing to the ICPC/IOI comunnity in Perú.